t0BEE/Task-Based-Analysis/README.md

 The latter two are part of the [Barcelona OpenMP Benchmark Suite](https://github.com/bsc-pm/bots), whereas the generic algorithm is chosen to enable maximum flexibility in task size.

 ## Stress Test Scripts
+To build the algorithms it is necessary to switch the srcipts directory and run the `build.sh` script.
+Merge sort and the generic algorithms can be adjusted in their `CMakeList.txt` by changing the `VECTOR_SIZE` variable by any integer value.
+Ater building the code, it can be run by calling the `output.sh` script and providing certain command line parameters.
+1: provide the number of turns of the generic algorithm by an integer.
+2: provide the size of each task used in the generic algorithm by an integer.
+3: decide which Fibonacci number to calculate.

 ## Dependencies
 	### CMake